aghogwarts/DisnakeWavelinkBot/Readme.md

       - "ytsearch: %QUERY%"
 ```

 This is required for the bot to work.
+This bot uses [TopiSenpai's Spotify Plugin](https://github.com/Topis-Lavalink-Plugins/Spotify-Plugin).

 ## YouTube Age Restrictions
 You can configure the bot to play YouTube videos that are age restricted, normally Lavalink is not able to play age restricted videos.